 {216}

 the midst of these Cretans (always liars as they were).
 Neither does he say that Titus had associated other persons in his work.
 The anonymous author pretends that scripture says nowhere that the choice of elders pertained to the apostles, nor that they themselves had chosen the elders.
-Now the fact is, and it has been plainly shewn, that the scripture says very positively that the apostles chose elders for the faithful in each church| (@Acts 14: 23).
-It is true that the French versions have rendered this passage badly in that they have added &#8220;by the suffrages of the assembly.&#8221; The author does not say that the error of the translation consists in making the assemblies here to take a part, as he wishes himself to make a certain number of the faithful to act who do not yet even form an assembly.
+Now the fact is, and it has been plainly shewn, that the scripture says very positively that the apostles chose elders for the faithful in each church¦ (@Acts 14: 23).
+It is true that the French versions have rendered this passage badly in that they have added "by the suffrages of the assembly."
+The author does not say that the error of the translation consists in making the assemblies here to take a part, as he wishes himself to make a certain number of the faithful to act who do not yet even form an assembly.

 As regards deacons there is no analogy.
 When money is in question, the apostles withdraw from occupying themselves with their work; and later, Paul refused to take on himself the distribution of the offerings of the saints, unless there was one with him chosen by the churches to co-operate with him; so that his conduct should not give place to the smallest suspicion that could injure his ministry.
 What analogy is there, as to the source of the authority there exercised, between the case of tables and of money, and the care and the rule of the flock of God?
 The apostles desired that the flock should be satisfied as to temporal matters, so that there should not be any cause for discontent, jealousy, or suspicion.
 This principle is not applicable to elders, to whom money is nothing, and whose authority is exercised according to that which has been given from on high.